mknoufi/STOCK_VERIFY_ui/DEVELOPER_REPORT.md

    - Recommendation: JSON format with correlation IDs

 ### 🟡 Future Features

+---

+## 🛠️ Recent Fixes

+- **pre-commit / Prettier:** Resolved a CI failure caused by `identify` not recognizing 'md' shorthand (available in older versions).
+We now use an explicit `files` regex for the Prettier hook and upgraded pre-commit/identify in the CI workflow to prevent similar issues.
+Local mitigation guidance added: `pip install --upgrade pre-commit identify`.

 1. **Advanced Analytics Dashboard**
    - Variance trend analysis
    - Staff performance metrics